chandrashekarkandepu/HIghwayAgents/README.md

 1.Providing the Employment oppurtunities to local.
 2.No need to worry about the workers hiring somewhere and paying them extra.

-In this application i hacve integrated with the Google maps where the contractor can search for the employees at that particular location.
+In this application i have integrated with the Google maps where the contractor can search for the employees at that particular location.